auth0/docs/articles/migrations/index.md

 ---
 toc: true
 title: Auth0 Migrations
-description: List of all the changes made on Auth0 platform that might affect customers.
+description: List of all the changes made on Auth0 platform that might affect customers
 ---

 # Migrations